geo-engine/geoengine-ui/README.md

 ## Requirements
 You need to have [Node.js](https://nodejs.org) installed.
-Verify that you are running at least node v5.x.x and npm 3.x.x.
+Verify that you are running at least `node v12.x.x` and `npm 6.x.x`.
-You can check this by running node -v and npm -v in a terminal/console window.
+You can check this by running node -v and npm -v in a terminal or console window.

-### Ubuntu 14.04 LTS and higher
+### Ubuntu 18.04 LTS and higher
 ```
-curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
+curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```

 ## How to build
 ### Production
 ```
-rm -rf node_modules
+rm -rf node_modules package-lock.json
 npm install
 npm run build-production
 ```